AdaChain: A Learned Adaptive Blockchain: Overview

 \sparagraph{Switching architecture.} \sys utilizes a switching protocol that allows it to switch from one blockchain architecture to another in a distributed fashion across all nodes in the blockchain deployment, while transactions are ongoing. \sys achieves this by splitting switching decisions between two paths, a normal path in which all nodes agree to switch to the same new architecture after a certain number of blocks have been committed, and a slow path in which all nodes switch to the same new architecture after failing to make progress for a certain amount of time.
+Details about \sys's switching protocol are in Section~\ref{sec:switching}.